opnfv/kvmfornfv/docs/userguide/kvmfornfv.cyclictest-dashboard.userguide.rst

 1. Idle-Idle Graph
 ~~~~~~~~~~~~~~~~~~~~
-`Idle-Idle`_ graph displays the Average,Maximum and Minimum latency values obtained by running Idle_Idle test-type of the cyclictest.
-Idle_Idleimplies that no stress is applied on the Host or the Guest.
+`Idle-Idle`_ graph displays the Average, Maximum and Minimum latency values obtained by running Idle_Idle test-type of the cyclictest.
+Idle_Idle implies that no stress is applied on the Host or the Guest.

 .. _Idle-Idle: http://testresults.opnfv.org/grafana/dashboard/db/kvmfornfv-cyclictest?panelId=10&fullscreen